1.Name of the Association

 4.3 To be as inclusive as possible, the Association reserves the right to set a differential membership rate in the form of membership subsidies.
 Applications for membership subsidies are to be administered by the Membership Secretary, in consultation with the Executive Committee.

-5.1 The Association has the following officers: a Chair; a Secretary, a Treasurer, a Publicity Officer (who will also act as newsletter editor) a Website Officer, and a Membership Secretary.
+5.1 The Association has the following officers: a Chair; a Secretary, a Treasurer, a Publicity & Social Media Officer, a Website Officer, a Conference Officer and a Membership Secretary.
 One of these, by agreement within the Executive Committee, could also act as Vice-Chair for the CWWA, normally for the term of her/his office and concurrently with it.

 5.3 All officers, including the Chair, shall be eligible for re-election, once only, at the conclusion of their first term.
-No officer, including the Chair, shall be eligible for re-election after they have served a second term of office.
+No officer, including the Chair, shall be eligible for re-election after they have served a second term of office in a given role.

 6. Executive Committee

-6.1 The Executive Committee consists of the officers (see 5.1), the Chair of the original CWWN (Contemporary Women’s Writing Network) the immediate past Chair (ex officio), the co-editors of the CWW journal (ex officio), the conference organiser (ex officio), two ordinary elected members, and two student representatives from the Postgraduate CWWN (thereafter acronym PG CWWN) Steering Group.
+6.1 The Executive Committee consists of the officers (see 5.1), the Chair of the original CWWN (Contemporary Women’s Writing Network), the immediate past Chair (ex officio), the co-editors of the CWW journal (ex officio), approximately five ordinary elected members, the Chair and Secretary of any active CWWA Chapter, and two PGR/ECR representatives.

 6.2 The ordinary elected members shall be elected for a three-year term, so arranged that at least one of them shall retire each year.
 Committee members elected to replace a member retiring before the end of their term shall be elected to serve for the remainder of the term.
 Ordinary elected members may not be re-elected more than one additional term upon completion of their first term of office.

-6.4 The election of Executive Committee members shall take place at the Annual General Meeting.
+6.4 The election of Executive Committee members shall take place ahead of the Annual General Meeting at which election results will be announced.

-6.5 In addition to the members listed in 6.1, the Executive Committee shall have the power to co-opt up to five additional members at their discretion.
+6.5 In addition to the members listed in 6.1, the Executive is able to create new officer roles.
+New roles will be created and agreed by the Executive.
+Further, the Executive Committee shall have the power to co-opt up to five additional members at their discretion.
+Co-opted roles will be for a specified purpose, and the Executive Committee will determine the duration of the co-opted role.

 6.6 The Chair shall be required to call a meeting of the Executive Committee at the request of any three members of the Executive Committee.
 A meeting shall be quorate when at least six members of the Committee are present.
 The Executive Committee shall have the power to create and dissolve sub-committees as required.